RockefellerArchiveCenter/bits_and_bytes/_posts/2015-01-30-from-at-to-as-part-3-training-and-customization.md

 [<img class="aligncenter size-medium wp-image-1301" src="http://rockarch.org/programs/digital/bitsandbytes/wp-content/uploads/2015/01/Enumerations-300x268.jpg" alt="Enumerations" width="300" height="268" srcset="http://blog.rockarch.org/wp-content/uploads/2015/01/Enumerations-300x268.jpg 300w, http://blog.rockarch.org/wp-content/uploads/2015/01/Enumerations-335x300.jpg 335w, http://blog.rockarch.org/wp-content/uploads/2015/01/Enumerations.jpg 404w" sizes="(max-width: 300px) 100vw, 300px" />](http://rockarch.org/programs/digital/bitsandbytes/wp-content/uploads/2015/01/Enumerations.jpg)

 We did call on the help of the developers and Chris Fitzpatrick was kind enough to create a few quick customizations in the form of local plugins.
 You can find these files here: <https://gist.github.com/cfitz>.
-Most of these changes can go into your system&#8217;s plugins/local/frontend directory, and then if you call “local” plugins in the config.rb file of ArchivesSpace, the plugins will override the base system settings.
+Most of these changes can go into your system's plugins/local/frontend directory, and then if you call “local” plugins in the config.rb file of ArchivesSpace, the plugins will override the base system settings.

 [<img class="aligncenter  wp-image-1302" src="http://rockarch.org/programs/digital/bitsandbytes/wp-content/uploads/2015/01/Config_Plugins-300x33.jpg" alt="Config_Plugins" width="444" height="60" />](http://rockarch.org/programs/digital/bitsandbytes/wp-content/uploads/2015/01/Config_Plugins.jpg)

 &nbsp;

 The trickiest part of this whole section was figuring out what files to change and the correct syntax.
-I&#8217;m sure someone with a better understanding of Ruby could have done this in half of the time, but, [say something about learning, now have more familiarity with the system, those type of positive outcomes from taking this time etc]
+I'm sure someone with a better understanding of Ruby could have done this in half of the time, but, [say something about learning, now have more familiarity with the system, those type of positive outcomes from taking this time etc]

 **REVIEWING DOCUMENTATION – 85 hours in 8 months**